 Redness around the nose can also be related to dry skin, allergies, or a cold that has you incessantly wiping and irritating the area.
 Use tissues with a moisturizer built-in, like aloe vera and/or vitamin E, which can be soothing and help to eliminate the redness.
 Shamban explains that for underlying allergies like hay fever, an antihistamine (like Sudafed or Claritin, for example) is a preferred treatment.

 Incorporate Yoga into Your Daily Routine

-Because stress is a major trigger for redness, Shamban suggests practicing relaxation techniques to keep stress away.
+Because stress is a major trigger for redness, Shamban suggests practicing relaxation techniques to keep stress at bay.
 Incorporating yoga, breathing, and meditation into your day-to-day can never hurt and may reduce redness.
 So if you're feeling stressed and looking a little red, going Zen just might be the answer.

 Mask Redness with This Ancient Healing Remedy